 The next step extends the set of classes.
-Wiki- media Commons categories and categories and subcategories.
+Wiki- media Commons categories and subcategories are very useful to discern new classes painting when querying about basic classes.
+For example, if we query about paintings of people we find the subcategory angels with humans.
+In this case, humans is a general reference that covers the basic classes people, men, women and angel is a new painting class because Wikimedia has the category Paintings of people with Starting from angels. the filtered COCO dataset, new classes are added that are related via Wikimedia categories and subcategories.
 Among the possible classes derived from Wikimedia categories we have chosen a sample with iconographic and symbolic meanings, supernatural and metamorphosed animals (swan in Leda's paintings, cow in the rape of Europa) and devils.
 Apart from dragons, other fantastic animals are unicorn, centaur, minotaur.
 We also consider classes that help to identify people that have a social role (occupation) such as bishop, pope, knight or king.